jgruber/khaudio/README.md

 ### Connecting the Raspberry Pi to your Wifi Network ###

-If you wrote the [disk image to use with Wifi networking](https://www.dropbox.com/s/225kfyo86321opv/khaudio_wifi.img?dl=1), when you power up the KHAudio appliance you eventually see a Wifi SSID labeled `KH Audio Wireless Setup`.
+If you wrote the [disk image to use with Wifi networking](https://www.dropbox.com/s/225kfyo86321opv/khaudio_wifi.img?dl=1), to your microSD card, when you power up the KHAudio appliance you will see a Wifi SSID labeled `KH Audio Wireless Setup`.
 Connect to this Wifi access point, then open a web browser to the following address:

 [http://10.0.0.1](http://10.0.0.1)